top of page

 Hand grenades

 Traditionally, hand grenades were extremely popular in the Soviet army.
 War in Afghanistan was not an exception - soldiers would carry a lot of them on operations.
 They were called "pocket artillery" and every soldier would carry at least half of a dozen of them on an operation.
-They proved to be extremely useful in mountain and built up areas.
+They proved to be extremely useful in mountain and built-up areas.
 RPG-18 and 22 are also included in this category, as they stand for "Handheld anti-tank grenade".
-Since they were disposable, they were not considered as launchers.
+Since they were disposable, they were not considered launchers.

 Grenade launchers